traefik/traefik/docs/content/middlewares/headers.md

 The `customRequestHeaders` option lists the Header names and values to apply to the request.

-### hostsProxyHeaders

-The `hostsProxyHeaders` option lists the Header names and values to apply to the response.

 ### allowedHosts

 The `allowedHosts` option lists fully qualified domain names that are allowed.